OpenTwinCities/opentwincities.github.com/about/index.md

 ---

 ## Our mission
 Open Twin Cities fosters an inclusive community of civic collaboration and champions open government and civic technology for positive social impact and civic engagement.
-Open Twin Cities is a part of the [Code for America Brigade network](https://brigade.codeforamerica.org/).
+Open Twin Cities was part of the [Code for America Brigade network](https://brigade.codeforamerica.org/) until that program ended in 2023.

 ## What we do
-- Hold regular open work time meetups
-- Host occasional speakers & guests, book club discussions, and "field trips" to community events that align with our focus areas
-- Build awareness for and support other local groups and events that align with our focus areas
+We foster collaboration among technologists and community members, primarily through our Slack group.

 ## Code of conduct
-As part of the Code for America Brigade network, we adhere to [Code for America's code of conduct](https://brigade.codeforamerica.org/about/code-of-conduct).
+As part of the Code for America Brigade network, we adhere to [Code for America's code of conduct](https://codeforamerica.org/code-of-conduct/).

 ## Contact
 Have questions about Open Twin Cities, civic technology, open data, or open government?
 Are you looking to write a story or start a project?
-Feel free to drop by one of our meet-ups or events, or send a private email to:
+Reach out in our Slack group, or send a private email to:

 contact [at] opentwincities [dot] org